COSMCtrl v1.31 An MFC class to support

-- Supports automatically displaying correct OpenStreetMap copyright
+- Supports automatically displaying correct OpenStreetMap copyright attribution

-control SysLink control with hyperlinks to the OpenStreetMap web site and the license it uses.
+control with hyperlinks to the OpenStreetMap web site and the license it uses.

 - All of the control parts which the COSMCtrl class supports namely scroll

 rose, zoom bar, legend and the copyright items can be attached to specific client

 locations on the map.

 - Tiles from the previous and next zoom level can be used in a stretched and

 squeezed fashion if not available at the current zoom level.

-- Supports used defined markers, polylines, polygons and circles being
+- Supports used defined markers, polylines, polygons and circles being overlaid

-that these items cannot be correctly displayed if they cross the international date line or if
+cannot be correctly displayed if they cross the international date line or if

 they traverse extreme polar latitudes which the slippy map tiles of OpenStreetMap

 do not cover.

 - Tiles outside the visible edge can be pre-cached for improved performance.

 - Provides helper methods to allow download of specific tiles.

-- Supports a full set of methods to calculate the distance between two
+- Supports a full set of methods to calculate the distance between two points

-Vincenty's Direct and Inverse algorithms.
+and Inverse algorithms.
 These methods are required for calculation of the scale

 bar as well as supporting dragging polygons and polylines.
 The sample app now

 uses these features to show the distance and bearing for the first polyline

 or polygon which is selected in the status bar.

 - The class supports a Rectangular selection mode.
 When this mode is activated,

 you can select specific markers, polylines and polygons on the map and in conjunction

 with support for the "Delete" button you can interactively edit the

 items on the map

 - A complete sample app which exercises all the classes functionality including

 print preview and printing support.

 - Supports a comprehensive "Map Operations" dialog.
 This in conjunction

 with the rectangular selection mechanism allows you to delete specific tiles,

 as well as support Mapnik re-render requests.
 This dialog uses a worker thread

-to remain responsive while these potentially lengthy
+to remain responsive while these potentially lengthy operations are taking place.

-progress control and a static text notification area as the operation is taking place as well as cancelation
+text notification area as the operation is taking place as well as cancelation

 support.
 This dialog on its own provides a good example on how to implement

 a responsive user interface while a lengthy operation is happening.

 - Supports "decimation" of polylines and polygons.
-This feature adds new
+This feature

-prove useful where you have a feature where the curvature of the earth can
+can prove useful where you have a feature where the curvature of the earth can

 cause distortion of the displayed object.
 By default this feature is provided

 for by double clicking on an editable polyline or polygon.

 - Support for drawing crosshairs at the center of the map.

 - Supports a ZoomToBounds method.
-This method takes two positions which
+This method takes two positions which the

-level.
 In conjunction with various "GetBoundingRect*" methods you can now

 add your various items to the map and then zoom to those items.
 This avoids